Tactical-Advantage-Trading/usdt-provider/README.md

 # USDt provider
-USDt chain data provider for Key wallet.
+Caching USDt chain data provider for [Key wallet](https://github.com/Tactical-Advantage-Trading/wallet).

 ## Installation and config on server and in wallet: